CaiusCaligulaCC/FindResultsApplyChanges/readme.md

 - Hook CTRL/CMD+S to apply the changes (how to?)
 - Double click in these lines with numbers and a colon will open the file, default ST behaviour(how to disable it?)

-## WONTFIX
+## Encoding

-- Will write/read UTF8 files, if you have a file in another encoding, considering jumping to the U8 world. :)
+If encoding is different, tries to convert the encoding of a non-utf-8-file to utf-8 first and then apply the changes again.

 ## Source-code